OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 In countries outside of Canada and USA, I would still recommend considering Amazon for easy delivery in certain countries where the Amazon service is efficient.
 In other countries consider the Osoyoo website:
 [osoyoo website](https://osoyoo.com/)

 Note: The Amazon website says this is a kit for teens while the Osoyoo website shows 5 years old building robotic kits (albeit simpler ones).
 Please keep in mind you are not buying this kit to produce a project for your high school science fair.
-You are buying this kit to have a grounded physical embodiment of an AI/AGI system which you then can use with tens of thousands lines of your Python code.
+You are buying this kit to have a grounded physical embodiment of an AI/AGI system which you then can use with tens of thousands of lines of your Python code.